Compare Yogurts

 Curds

 Bulgarian, Greek, and Kefir are also available as curds.
-The cultures and fermentation are identical to their strained counterparts — the difference is texture.
-Curds retain their whey, giving a softer, looser set with a fresher, milkier character.
+The cultures and fermentation are identical to their strained counterparts — the difference is that curds retain their whey, giving a softer, looser set with a fresher, milkier character.
+Because they are not strained, curds have a lighter texture and slightly higher lactose content than their strained equivalents.

-Some prefer curds eaten straight from the jar.
-Others use them in cooking, baking, or as a base for dressings where a lighter texture works better than a thick strained yogurt.
+Eaten straight from the jar, spooned over fruit, or used as a lighter base in dressings and cooking where a soft curd texture works better than a thick strained yogurt.

 | Bulgarian Yogurt | Greek Yogurt | Kefir | Curds | |